mattkward/MATLAB-on-AWS-SageMaker/README.md

   # Execute your Code
   There are two ways of doing this through SageMaker: through the web interface for initiating Training Jobs, and through SageMaker's Jupyter Notebooks.
   ## Role
 AWS Manages permissions across their platform through the use of "roles".
 When you execute a training job on SageMaker with a role, that role needs to have access to the S3 data.
+You'll have different options depending on what your use case is, as shown below:

   ## Web Interface

   ## Jupyter Notebook
+  The code below is adapted from other AWS examples.
+Simply update the image string, output path, and input path.

 ```